rsr-at-mindtwin/wisdom/README.md

 	Fortunately, there is an easy way to identify such creatures.

 	*If someone is forever agreeable with you and help you to screen out opinions that you don’t like to hear, there can be little doubt that this person must be a sinister schemer.*

+[10] Tracking the days you have left in your expected lifespan (see #13 if your response is "but I {am a vegan, exercise, have good genes, ...}!") can be extremely motivating as you get older, but as a young man it was meaningless to me.
+Now, each year is 2.5+% of my remaining left and 4+% of my remaining "health span"; what was once an observation that I had plenty of time has become the observation that I don't have time to waste.